ibm-cloud-docs/EventStreams/eventstreams137.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Using the Kafka REST API on the Classic plan (deprecated)
+# Using the Kafka REST API on the Classic plan
 {: #rest_using_classic}

 ** The Kafka REST API is available as part of the Classic plan only.**